tomkins/cloud-init-vagrant/README.md

-# cloud-init testing with Vagrant
+# Testing cloud-init with Vagrant

 An easy way of testing a cloud-init config file inside Vagrant.
 Currently based on Ubuntu 16.04 Xenial Xerus.